8 Great Reasons for a Fall Visit to Biltmore

 Tulips in Biltmore’s Walled Garden: A Brief History

-Planting for spring in the Walled Garden begins months before you see the results.
-One reason we get continuous color is because we plant several varieties of up to six bulbs per hole!
+But preparation for the vibrant showcase actually begins long before warmer weather arrives!
+In fact, planting for spring in the Walled Garden begins months before you see the results.
+One reason we get continuous color is that we plant several varieties of up to six bulbs per hole!

-In honor of this seasonal celebration, let’s take a look at the history of tulips in Biltmore’s Walled Garden.
+Let’s take a look at the history of tulips in Biltmore’s Walled Garden.

 Archival image of Biltmore Walled Garden